bobdamit/lightburn/README.md

 - Top of body in chuck
 - orient face up

-## 990 Body
+## SDC Body
 Logo and Config code
-- carefully mark center when body is screwed on tight
-- line up laser center to that mark
+- if keeping mxl branding, line up center with that.  otherwise, arbitrary
-- bottom of body in chuck
+- Bottom of body in chuck (OD - don't scratch the body!)